 This allows you the mental flexibility to learn and change your thoughts and opinions to something that is better than how you saw the situation before.

 You do not blindly and egotistically stick to your stubborn opinions and worldview.
-You do not think that your opinion or worldview is the only right one, and whoever does match it is wrong.
+You do not think that your opinions or worldviews are the only right ones and that whoever doesn’t agree with them is wrong.

 Instead, you think rationally and neutrally.
 You easily adapt to your new learnings of life.
 You are eager to explore more possibilities and open to understanding other people’s worldviews.

 15. You are NOT Driven by Impulsiveness and Urges